-Wawa Downtown Community Improvement Plan Financial Incentive - Overview Package
+Wawa Downtown Community Improvement Plan

+Financial Incentives Package

-This information package contains outlines Wawa's Downtown CIP Financial Incentive Programs and available grants to property and building owners in the Downtown Wawa CIP area, shown in the area map below.
+This information package contains outlines Wawa's Downtown CIP Financial Incentive Programs and available grants to property and building owners in the Downtown Wawa CIP area, outlined below.
 The purpose, description and eligibility requirements for each grant available is outlined in this document.

-Applicants may apply for individual grants or combine multiple grants for a single site or development to no more than \$20,000 per property per funding round, subject to the approval of Wawa Municipal Council.
+Applicants may apply for individual grants or combine multiple grants for a single site or development to no more than \$20,000 per property per funding ground, subject to the approval of Wawa Municipal Council.
 Any grants are subject to approval and municipal budget allocations by Council on an annual basis.